Is your anxiety normal? Recognizing what anxiety is and when to get help

 There are several practical things you can do to manage and cope with anxiety on your own.
 Maintaining a healthy lifestyle is vital in preventing anxiety from getting out of control.
 Eating a balanced diet, getting enough sleep, exercising frequently, and limiting alcohol and caffeine intake are all ways you can manage anxiety better.
 Also, leaning on friends and family for emotional support during stressful times can help stop normal anxiety from becoming problematic.
 There are dozens of easy coping mechanisms for stress and anxiety you can incorporate into your daily life.

-Get therapy for anxiety today by booking a FREE 15-minute consultation with a therapist.
-For more information on mental health counselling services in Barrie, please visit www.InnerGrowthCounselling.com or contact Laryssa.
+Get therapy for anxiety in Barrie today by booking a FREE 15-minute consultation with one of our Barrie therapists or online counsellors in Ontario.
+For more information on mental health counselling services in Barrie, please visit www.InnerGrowthCounselling.com.

 Our team of online and in-person Barrie counsellors provide quality and effective counselling services in Barrie and virtually across Ontario to individuals (6+), couples and families.
 We also offer an Affordable Therapy Program that provides counselling services in Barrie to individuals (12+) who are facing financial challenges that need mental health support.